mruhul/BoltSuite/Bolt.App.Core.Extensions.Default/README.md

 ## How i can run some code in application startup

 This lib provide an interface IBootstrapperTask and any implementation of that registered in your ioc will be run on application startup.
+Make sure your register this class in your ioc.

     public class SomethingToRunAtStartup : IBootstrapperTask
     {